David Beckham and 14 other famous people born in the Year of the Rabbit

 Place of birth: Los Angeles, California, USA

-A Hollywood A-lister, Angelina Jolie is known for her fantastic performances in Mr And Mrs Smith (2005), Lara Croft: Tomb Raider movie franchise (2001-2003) and won an Academy Award for her role as a supporting actor in the 1999 film Girl, Interrupted.
-Her list of other splendid works includes Gia (1998), Changeling (2008), The Tourist (2010) and Maleficent: Mistress of Evil (2019).
+A Hollywood A-lister, Angelina Jolie is known for her fantastic performances in Mr And Mrs Smith (2005), Lara Croft: Tomb Raider movie franchise (2001-2003).
+Her other notable works includes Gia (1998), Changeling (2008), The Tourist (2010) and Maleficent: Mistress of Evil (2019) and has also won an Academy Award for her role as a supporting actor in the 1999 film Girl, Interrupted.

 Image credit: Wanted/ © 2008 – Universal Studios/ IMDb